 - 3 – 3:15pm ET Meditation and Closing Remarks

-Approaching creative projects with a clear and focused mind is challenging right now.
-If all this uncertainty is diminishing your motivation to write, get it back at 45:15, a community writing event held online via Zoom!
+Approaching creative projects with a clear and focused mind can be a challenge.
+Revive your motivation to write at 45:15, a community writing event held online via Zoom!

 45:15 is inspired by Ellen Sussman’s “unit system” for a disciplined and generative writing practice detailed in her Poets & Writers essay, “A Writer’s Daily Habit: Four Steps to Higher Productivity.”
 She argues that by taking periodic breaks from your writing or thinking about your writing, you are allowing your subconscious to keep creating.
 When you sit down again, you’ll feel more energized and ready to kick out another forty-five minutes of concentrated writing.